 How are organizations shaped by laws?

 This course looks at the laws regulating the workplace, especially as they pertain to discrimination and the rights of employees to bargain collectively.
 While the legal issues are varied, they raise similar questions about whether U.S. labor and employment law is meeting the needs and challenges faced by today’s workforce.
-Using a “law and society” based approach, you’ll analyze the way the law addresses social questions and the ways in which social forces shape legal issues.
+Through a law and society approach, you’ll analyze the way the law addresses social questions and the ways in which social forces shape legal issues.
 During this intensive summer-session course, you’ll develop a deeper understanding of the law and its relationship to social relations and policy development in an organizational context, and gain knowledge of the applicable guidelines for organizational decision-making.

 How do we make allocation decisions within our organizations?